-Report & Inform - Ch hecklist ---------------------- ---------- safeguarding adults internal reporting procedure.
+If you are a paid employee, inform your manager.
+Report the matter internally through your safeguarding adults internal reporting procedure.
 Report to the police as appropriate: To report an emergency, if a crime is in progress, or life is at risk call - 999.
 Text phone in an emergency - 18000.
 To report a non-emergency abuse or raise a concern about a crime call - 101.
 Text phone 18001 followed by 101.
 Make a note of the log or "STORM" number you are given and include it in any referral to Bristol Care Direct.
 Contact Care Direct as soon as possible, and in all circumstances within one working day of the concern being raised .
 Consider what actions can be taken should a member of staff be the alleged perpetrator.
 A risk assessment of potential harm will need to be considered.
 If you are suspending a member of staff remember that suspension does not confirm guilt, and it is not a disciplinary penalty in itself.
 It is a neutral act which also protects the member of staff.
 Frontline managers must be aware of their own organisation's procedures regarding allegations, and in particular what arrangements are required if suspension is needed out of normal working hours.
 Consider and take required actions if the individual allegedly responsible for the abuse is registered with a professional body, complete and send notification.
 Consider and take required actions under the Disclosure and Barring Scheme (DBS).
 If unsure contact the DBS referral helpline on 01325 953795.